-The mass shootings teach us a fourth lesson, and you will not see it anywhere in the press.
+Mass shootings teach us a fourth lesson, and you will not see it anywhere in the press.
 The root cause of mass shootings is not the availability of guns.
 It is the rise of feminism and the sexual revolution.
 In the words of R.C.
-Sproul, “The greatest revolution in American history was not the American revolution or the industrial revolution, it was the sexual revolution.”
+Sproul, “The greatest revolution in American history was not the American revolution or the industrial revolution; it was the sexual revolution.”

 The sexual revolution confuses sexual identity, castigates fatherhood, and demotivates marriage.
 It assassinates biblical sexual morality.
 As the prohibitions against pre-marital sex have disappeared, cohabitation has replaced marriage.
 “Why buy the cow,” our young men ask, “when you can get the milk for free?”
 Their logic is impeccable.

-Before the sexual revolution, in the sixties, Western culture celebrated the differences between the sexes, honored marriage, and esteemed chastity and fatherhood.
-Few boys grew up apart from their fathers, and although guns were available, there were few mass shootings.
-By their mid to late twenties, most men were caring for wives and children.[vi]
+Before the sexual revolution in the sixties, Western culture celebrated the differences between the sexes, honored marriage, and esteemed chastity and fatherhood.
+Few boys grew up apart from their fathers, and although guns were available, few mass shootings occurred.
+By mid to late twenties, most men cared for wives and children.[vi]

 What Can Christians Do?

 First, evangelicals should be clear about the issues.
 Guns are not the problem.
 The problem is sinful human hearts motivating and designing sinful social movements.